AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 ![Contour Plot of SierpinskiPair](../img/discCont/SierpinskiPairContourPlot.png)

-The reason I highlighted these is their packing characteristics. `CantorPair` packs things fairly, so a random number decoded into a Cantor pair will, on average, have both entries be about the same size. `SierpinskiPair`, on the other hand, packs `y` much more tightly than `x` so that a random number will decode to a pair where `x` is exponentially larger than `y`, on average.
-Depending on the application, I'll use either one of the functions.
+The reason I highlighted these is their packing characteristics. `CantorPair` packs things fairly, so a random number decoded into a Cantor pair will, on average, have both entries be about the same size. `SierpinskiPair`, on the other hand, packs `y` much more tightly than `x` so that a random number will decode to a pair where `y` is exponentially larger than `x`, on average.
+Depending on the application, both functions may have their uses.

-Manipulating products requires constructors and destructors.
-The destructors are just the projection functions that extract the first and second elements.
+The destructors for products are just the projection functions that extract the first and second elements.
 The universal constructor is a fork map that takes an argument, `x`, and two functions, `f` and `g`, and returns a pair (`f[x]`, `g[x]`).

 For cantor pairing, extracting the arguments seems at first to be fairly easy, requiring using the floor function.
 A standard definition is the following;